Pnaghavi/Weather-Storm/README.md

 2-	including [http.h](https://github.com/yhirose/cpp-httplib) library and [json.h](https://github.com/nlohmann/json) library in this         project.
 This will be completed 3/13/2019.

 3-	Get weather related data from an online source.
-This will be completed 3/17/2019.
+This will be completed 3/19/2019.

 4-	Develop a process that creates visual response based on weather data.
-This will be completed 3/17/2019.
+This will be completed 3/20/2019.

 5-	Completing API documentation for the project.
 This will be completed 3/21/2019.

+To Date Accomplishments
+===

+Docker, doxygen, google test, Visual Studio Code, and Elam are all working on raspberry pi.
+This required a number of library installed including http and json.
+The milestones have not changed yet as there is five days remaining to the due sate of the projsct.

+Working Aspects of the project
+===

+Currently the Elma project can be made with the docker installed on the pi.
+Elma can also be made by calling the make file in the terminal.
+Next step is to get weather data from an online sorce which should be simpler after completing homework 9.

 Installation
 ---